 To identify the effectiveness of our approach, we introduce a measure called reuse rate, which provides an insight into the percentage of the decisions that can be automatically inferred based on the applied similarity rules and the previously provided configuration decisions.
 The fourth column in Table 3 gives, for each product, the number of such decisions.
-Reuse rate, for each product, is calculated by dividing the number of automated decisions by the number of configurable parameter instances (last column in Table 2).
+Reuse rate, for each product, is calculated by dividing the number of automated decisions by the number of configurable parameters (last column in Table 2).
 As shown in the fifth column in Table 3, reuse rates for product_1 and product_2 are 0.647 and 0.834, respectively.
 It means that, for example in product_2, 83.4% of configuration decisions can be automatically made by the configuration tool using the similarity rules, and the user has to manually configure only 16.6% of the parameters.
-Given the very large number of configurable parameter instances, this result is of practical significance.
+Given the very large number of configurable parameters, this result is of practical significance.
 In particular, assuming automated configuration decisions have similar complexity to manual ones, our results show that such an automation can save more than 60% of the configuration effort in large-scale systems.
+Note that the 60% gain is calculated with respect to cases where no support for reuse is provided, not compared to the current situation at our industry partner where primitive support for reuse is provided through copy-and-paste mechanism.